 Front Panel Assembly

 After creating the front panel, I assembled it by inserting the components at the desired positions.
-Actually the shaft of the ordered potentiometers were a little bit shorter than excepted, such that I needed to use a file to get them fitting.
+Actually the metal shaft of the ordered potentiometers were a little bit shorter than excepted, such that I needed to use a file to have enough space to secure them onto the faceplate by a nut.

 Finally, I planed the cable management for the components.
 I decided to soldered the connections directly to the components, since I thought that creating a dedicated PCB would have been an overkill.
 Now, after having done all the wiring I maybe would decide differentially.
 However, I saved a lot of connections by connecting the source and ground lanes by a large bus wire instead of using separate connections for the different components.

-Now let us talk about the actual hardware of LambdaControl.
+Now let us talk about the actual electronics of LambdaControl.
 First we will take a look at the MIDIbox project.
-Secondly, I show how I connected the basic inputs like linear potentiometers, rotary potentiometers, and encoders by utilizing the MIDIbox project.
+Secondly, I show how I connected the basic inputs like linear potentiometers, rotary potentiometers, and encoders by using components from the MIDIbox project.
 The last parts focuses on my custom developed RGB button matrix and its different parts.

 The MIDIbox project is an open source project started by Thorsten Klose that allows you to easily create MIDI interfaces.
 The project provides the necessary hardware, operating system and software for this task.
 The hardware part consists of a MIDIbox core and several extensions modules that can be connected to this board.

 The current MIDIbox core is build around a development board that uses a 32 bit ARM processor (STM32F407VG) clocked at 168 MHz.
-The MIDIbox PCB extends this development board to build the core and provides an FreeRTOS based operation system MIOS32.
-You can either chose to use on of their provided firmwares like MIDIbox NG to program your controller or you can freely program the core by creating custom firmwares for the MIOS32 OS by a standard programming tool chain.
+The MIDIbox PCB extends this development board with useful I/O. The operating system MIOS32 is based on FreeRTOS and you can either chose to use on of their provided firmwares like MIDIbox NG to program your controller by specifications inside a configuration file or you can freely program it in C or C++ by creating custom firmwares for the MIOS32 OS.
+Take a look at the documentation on their website for a complete overview and nice programming examples.

-I decided to use the MIDIbox project, since it provides a complete solution, but still can be extended by custom code and hardware.
-Hence, I save a lot of time while loosing no flexibility.
+I decided to use the MIDIbox project as base for my controller, since it provides a complete solution, but still can be extended by custom code and hardware.
+Hence, I save a lot of time utilizing from it while loosing no flexibility.
+Moreover, there is exists a really nice community on their forum that can help you when you are facing a challenging problem.

 The analog inputs of LambdaControl are the linear and rotary potentiometers.
-LambdaControl consists of 60 rotary pots and 10 linear ones, such that just using the internal A/D converter of the STM32F4-DISCOVERY board would require to implement a multiplexing to connect so much inputs.
+LambdaControl consists of 60 rotary pots and ten linear ones, such that just using the internal A/D converter of the STM32F4-DISCOVERY board would require to implement a multiplexing to connect so much inputs.
 Luckily, the MIDIbox project provides a complete solution for this the AINSER64 extension module.
-The AINSER board contains a high quality A/D converter (lower noise floor than the internal one) and eight multiplexers, such that 64 instead of one analog input can be converted.
+The AINSER board contains a high quality A/D converter (it has a lower noise floor than the internal one) and eight multiplexers, such that up to 64 instead of one analog input can be converted.
 Moreover, the MIOS32 operating system directly implements the multiplexing for the analog inputs, such that you can just receive the position changes inside the firmware without additional coding.

-Encoders are endless knobs that send out incremental updates for each step instead of having an absolute resistance value.
-The outputs of an encoder are digital, such that we can make use of the DIN modules of the MIDIbox project to scan a lot of encoders with a small amount of input pins.
-The DINx4 module basically consists of four shift registers that allows to extend available input pins for each module by 32.
+Encoders are endless knobs that send out incremental updates for each step instead of having an absolute analog resistance value.
+These incremental outputs of an encoder are digital, such that we can make use of the DIN modules to scan a lot of encoders with a small amount of input pins.
+The DINx4 module basically consists of four 8-bit shift registers, such that it extends the amount of available input pins by 32.
+You can even cascade them to scan even more digital inputs.
 Moreover, MIOS32 directly implements handlers that listen for changes to the different digital inputs like encoders, such that we can easily send out MIDI messages for them.

 Additionally, I decided to use encoders with push button functionality.
-Hence, you can also use them as normal buttons by simply pressing them.
-Therefore, the encoder simply contains two more pins for the button that you can also scan by the help of the DIN module.
+Hence, you can also use them as normal buttons by simply pressing them down.
+Therefore, the encoder simply contains two more pins for the button that you can also scan by the help of the DIN modules.

 RGB Button Matrix